BIONF/AspecT/README.md

 # Setup
 ### Python Modules - Install Requirements
 Using a virtual environment is recommended.
+The 64 bit Version of Python is required.
 ```
 pip install -r requirements.txt
 ```